material-components/material-components-web/packages/mdc-textfield/README.md

 #### `mdc-text-field-box-corner-radius($radius)`

-This mixin is provided for customizing the border radius for Text Field Box.
+This mixin customizes the border radius for a Text Field Box.

 #### `mdc-text-field-textarea-corner-radius($radius)`

-This mixin is provided for customizing the border radius for a Text Field `textarea`.
+This mixin customizes the border radius for a Text Field `textarea`.

 ### Using the JS component